-&lt;sup>bOne pelvic carcinoma was found in Group 2; no carcinomas were found in any other groups.
+^bOne pelvic carcinoma was found in Group 2; no carcinomas were found in any other groups.

-&lt;sup>cIncidence of tumors statistically significant (p<0.005) compared with Group 1.
+^cIncidence of tumors statistically significant (p<0.005) compared with Group 1.
 All tumors in Group 4 were papillomas.

 Diwan et al. (1992) reported that nickel acetate when injected intraperitoneally was a complete transplacental carcinogen in rats.
-They injected pregnant F344/NCr rats either once a day on day 17 (5.3 mg Ni/kgbw; Group 1) or twice on days 16 and 18 of gestation (2.6 mg Ni/kgbw); Group 2).
+They injected pregnant F344/NCr rats either once on day 17 (5.3 mg Ni/kg; Group 1) or twice on days 16 and 18 of gestation (2.6 mg Ni/kg); Group 2).
 Offspring of these rats were subdivided into groups 1A and 1B and 2A and 2B, respectively.
 Groups 1A and 2A received ordinary tap water while groups 1B and 2B received drinking water containing 500 ppm sodium barbital during weeks 4-85 of age.
-Renal cortical epithelial and renal pelvic transitional epithelial tumors were observed in male offspring exposed to both chemicals (Group 1B), but not in male offspring of any other groups (Table 16).
+Renal cortical epithelial or renal pelvic transitional epithelial tumors were observed in male offspring exposed to both chemicals (Groups 1B and 2B) (Table 21).
 No renal tumors were observed in female offspring.
-Diwan et al. (1992) also observed significantly increased pituitary tumor incidences in the male and female offspring given nickel acetate prenatally, without postnatal sodium barbital (Table 16).
+Diwan et al. (1992) also observed significantly increased pituitary tumor incidences in the male and female offspring given nickel acetate prenatally, without postnatal sodium barbital (Table 21).
 They also reported that pituitary tumors appeared much earlier in rats given nickel acetate prenatally, with or without postnatal sodium barbital, compared with the controls.

 It is important to note that the nickel doses used by Diwan et al. (1992) were at or close to the dose that was lethal to rat fetuses.
-When Diwan et al. (1992) increased the total nickel dose administered to Group 3 pregnant rats to 10.6 mg Ni/kg (four intraperitoneal injections of nickel acetate at 2.6 mg Ni/kgbw on days 12, 14, 16, and 18 of gestation), they found that all offspring died within 72 hours after birth.
+When Diwan et al. (1992) increased the total nickel dose administered to Group 3 pregnant rats to 10.6 mg Ni/kg (four intraperitoneal injections of nickel acetate at 2.6 mg Ni/kg on days 12, 14, 16, and 18 of gestation), they found that all offspring died within 72 hours after birth.
 Therefore, all Group 3 rats were excluded from the study.